xWass/moderation/README.md

 - Added logging channel messages to moderation commands
 - Added logging for automod actions
 - Config command updated for altering logging

-In progress:
-- Filling in naughty words for automod. might .gitignore this one later
 - Creation of events for logging (messageDelete, guildMemberUpdate, etc.)
 - Second level of AutoMod (for message deletions, nickname changes.
 Just a stricter level of Automod)

+In progress:
+- Filling in naughty words for automod. might .gitignore this one later
+- Got some optimizations to do with this, and might move events to a sub folder for a cleaner setup.